systamental/cryptodatapy/README.md

 Our data includes:

-- **Market data:** market prices of varying granularity (e.g. tick, trade and bar data, aka OHLC), for spot, futures and options markets, as well as funding rates for the analysis of cryptoasset returns.
+- **Market:** market prices of varying granularity (e.g. tick, trade and bar data, aka OHLC), for spot, futures and options markets, as well as funding rates for the analysis of cryptoasset returns.
-- **On-chain data:** network health and usage data, circulating supply, asset holder positions and cost-basis, for the analysis of underlying crypto network fundamentals.
+- **On-chain:** network health and usage data, circulating supply, asset holder positions and cost-basis, for the analysis of underlying crypto network fundamentals.
 - **Off-chain:** news, social media, developer activity, web traffic and search for project interest and sentiment, as well as traditional financial market and macroeconomic data for broader financial and